Josephfxw/CCNYHack/README.md

 composer is the Dependency Manager for PHP
-After you add dependency in composer.json, you need run command "composer update"

-check errors:heroku logs
-run terminal:heroku run bash
+After you add dependency in composer.json, you need run command "composer update" need add gd dependency to composer.json to use ImageManipulator check errors:heroku logs run terminal:heroku run bash